Tomato Rasam (Thakkali Rasam)

 • Stir and fry for a few seconds till the red chilies change color.

 • Add the coarsely ground coriander stems+ginger+garlic mixture and curry leaves.
-If the pan becomes too hot, then you can switch off the heat.
+If the pan becomes too hot, then you can turn off the heat.

-• Sauté for a minute on lowest flame taking care the mixture does not burn.
+• Sauté for a minute on lowest heat taking care the mixture does not burn.
 You will get a nice aroma while sautéing this mixture.

-• Mix turmeric powder with the rest of the mixture.
+• Add turmeric powder and mix it with the rest of the mixture.

-• Now add the tomato puree. mix very well.
-Take care as the mixture splutters.
+• Now add the tomato puree and mix it very well.
+Take care as the mixture splutters when you add the tomato puree.

 • Sauté for a minute.
 Season with salt as per taste.

 • Then add 1.5 cups water.
-If you like a little thin tomato rasam, then you could add some more water.
+If you like a slightly thinner tomato rasam, then you can add some more water.
 But do not add too much water as the flavors get diluted.

 • Overall simmer for 9 to 10 minutes.

-• Finally switch off the heat and add 2 tablespoons chopped coriander leaves.
+• Finally turn off the heat and add the chopped coriander leaves.
 Check the taste of tomato rasam and add more salt if needed.

 Serving suggestions